HomeofNever/cse256/hw/A5_cse256_sp22/report.md

 #### Alignment Examples

+> Missing alignment marked italicized, and `W` means wrong alignment

 ##### Correct Alignment

-> The only missing one alignment marked italicized
+> Missing one alignment

 | | thank | you | for | your | statement | , | commissioner | . |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |